Dance World Cup – 2025 Rules – Updated September 2024

 8. RESTRICTIONS IN PARTICIPATION

-8.2 Soloists can automatically receive a space for up to 3 qualified solos, dependant on ranking, for their country at the DWC finals.
-If extra spaces in classes are available after closing date for their country, up to 2 additional qualified solos may be approved per dancer, bringing the maximum number of solo entries per soloist to 5.
+8.3 Soloists can automatically receive a space for up to 3 qualified solos, dependent on ranking, for their country at the DWC finals.
+If extra spaces in classes are available after the closing date for their country, up to 2 additional qualified solos may be approved per dancer, bringing the maximum number of solo entries per soloist to 5.
 Spaces for the DWC finals must be applied for during the entry process for all solos, before the closing date for the country – please refer to the DWC Finals entry process for more details.

 Please note: There are no limits on how many solos a soloist can enter at a qualifier.

-8.3 Soloists cannot perform in the same solo class twice.
+8.5 Soloists cannot perform in the same solo class twice.
 For example, a soloist cannot dance in KSB twice.

-8.6 Multiple Group Entries: Dancers are allowed to participate in multiple small and large group performances within the same class at the DWC Finals.
+8.8 Multiple Group Entries: Dancers are allowed to participate in multiple small and large group performances within the same class at the DWC Finals.

 Large groups (e.g. KGLB) must contain a minimum of 11 dancers.

-8.9 Classes KDB (Children Duet/Trio Ballet), JDB (Junior Duet/Trio Ballet) and SNB (Senior Duet/Trio Ballet) (non – repertoire), DWC will accept duets formed by girl/girl or boy/boy, as well as boy/girl.
+8.11 Classes KDB (Children Duet/Trio Ballet), JDB (Junior Duet/Trio Ballet) and SNB (Senior Duet/Trio Ballet) (non – repertoire), DWC will accept duets formed by girl/girl or boy/boy, as well as boy/girl.

 9. EXCHANGE OF DANCERS / SUBSTITUTE DANCERS

-9.1 Dancers may be exchanged as follows:
+Dancers may be exchanged as follows:

 a – Duet or Trio – one dancer can be exchanged from the dancers who performed in the qualifying dance.
 This replacement dancer must have attended the qualifier.